 You could easily add Steavensons fall into your Yarra Valley day trip itinerary while planning to see other things in the area.

-2. Feel part of a Fairytale at Redwood Forest
+2. Redwood Forest

 From one of the most famous Yarra Valley attractions to one of Victoria’s hidden gems, a visit to Redwood Forest is like stepping onset of a fairytale.
 Located a few kilometres outside Warburton, the forest is home to nearly 1500 towering Californian Redwood trees.
 These trees are perfectly planted in rows allowing an enchanting escape from the outside world.